 "1940-1944 La Résistance dans le canton de St-Renan", Ed.
 Delpresse, 1994.

-The tour continues in the top two floors, which enjoy a magnificent panoramic view.
-We learn of the quite exceptional circumstances in which this position, which was said to be impregnable, fell on September 9, 1944 with the help of the Maquis in the hands of the G.I. of the 2nd and 5th American Rangers. (
+The tour continues to the top two floors, which enjoy a magnificent panoramic view.
+We learn how the site fell to the allies in quite exceptional circumstances.
+The bunker, which was reputed to be impregnable, fell on September 9, 1944 with the help of the Maquis in the hands of the G.I. of the 2nd and 5th American Rangers. (

 click here for more informations on the Kergoff Maquis ).

-The extraordinary victory of a small patrol of four foolhardy men, including the leader, Bob Edlin, with a detonated grenade in his hand, won the unconditional surrender of the entire Graf Spee battery, which was about 800 men strong.
+The extraordinary victory of a handful of four foolhardy men, including their leader, Bob Edlin, who threatened the colonel Fürst with an unpinned grenade in his hand and obtained an unconditional surrender of the entire Graf Spee battery, which was about 800 men strong.

-A large rangefinder occupies the last room after which one can climb onto the terrace to contemplate the panorama.
+A large rangefinder occupies the last room and a final door to reach the terrace to contemplate the view.

-And it is understandable why, with such a view of the Iroise Sea at over 180°, the German occupier was so keen to maintain and strengthen this incredible position.
+It is not difficult to imagine why the Germans chose this site which boasts a 180° view of the Iroise Sea and why they were so keen to maintain and strengthen this incredible position.

--1- The name "Graf Spee" comes from the name of the German battleship Admiral Graf Spee.
-This ship had preferred to scuttle in December 1939 in Montevideo rather than surrender to the British fleet.
+-1- The name "Graf Spee" comes from the name of the German battleship Admiral Graf Spee, a hero from the First World War.
+The commander preferred to scuttle his ship in December 1939 in Montevideo rather than surrender to the British fleet.
 The four 280mm guns of the Keringar battery came from the battery at Fort Graf Spee, Germany, on the Isle of Wangerooge, not far from Wilhemshaven.